APogue/APogue.github.io/Readme.md

 #### 🔹 Custom index page using Liquid

-If you want to list all interview pages manually or semi-dynamically (without a Jekyll collection), you can use a Liquid loop to filter pages by folder.
+To list all interview pages manually or semi-dynamically (without a Jekyll collection), use a Liquid loop to filter pages by folder.
 This assumes you put an interviews page in the pages/ folder or wherever, and link that in the navigaton.yml:

 ```liquid
 {% assign interview_pages = site.pages | where_exp: "page", "page.url contains '/interviews/'" %}